EdDataScienceEES/tutorial-JessHogg/index.md

 <img width="278" alt="image" src="https://github.com/user-attachments/assets/e00fe8bf-6fd5-4b54-beb9-4b197c06066c">

 Exercise:
-- Try detecting communities using other methods of detection available in igraph (e.g., cluster_walktrap or cluster_fast_greedy).
+- Try detecting communities using other methods of detection available in igraph (e.g. cluster_walktrap or cluster_fast_greedy).
 How do the results compare?
 What are the noticeable differences between graphs?

 Shortest path: